MTrabka/SQL-projects/README.md

 ## 📂 Repository Structure
 - **Project 1 – Create a Table**: practice with table creation, data insertion, updating, altering schema, and deletion.
 - **Project 2 – New York Restaurants**: data exploration and analysis using filtering, sorting, and conditional logic.
+- **Project 3 – RPA Fraud Detection**: detecting suspicious transactions using filtering, pattern matching, and anomaly checks.
 - **Upcoming Projects**: more case studies and exercises will be added as I advance through the course.

 ## 🚀 Projects